Why Prayer Actually Works for Drug Addiction

 The Foundation: Understanding God’s Heart for Your Son

-Here’s something you need to know that might make you cry (grab a tissue, it’s okay): God loves your son even more than you do.
+Here’s something you need to know: God loves your son even more than you do.
 I know that sounds impossible because you’d literally walk through fire for your kid.
 But God?
 He already did.
 He sent Jesus Christ to die for your son while he was still a sinner.
 While your boy was still making mistakes.
 While he was still choosing drugs over life.
+That’s the kind of crazy, ridiculous, over-the-top love we’re talking about.

 So when you pray, you’re not trying to convince God to care about your son.
 He already does.
 You’re partnering with Him in the work He’s already doing.